Below is the set of guidelines we will follow:

 - The work done must be in accordance to what the group has set out as fair and equal distributions of duties.

-ARTICLE 21 – OWNERSIP OF LOT AND DEWELLING
+ARTICLE 21 – OWNERSHIP OF LOT AND DWELLING

 ARTICLE 22 – CODE OF CONDUCT